 This process is the same as it is for a Work Item Synchronization.
 Refer to the Artifact Creation Flow page for details.

 Similar to a Work Item Synchronization, you can click Field Flow to configure how fields will flow in your Container Integration.
 Typically, container integrations will flow significantly fewer fields than a work item integration.

 From the Field Flow screen, you can see the names of the mapped repository fields for each collection on the far left and right, with the model fields displayed in the middle.
 By default, model fields without mapped repository fields are hidden.
 You can see all model fields by toggling the Show unmapped fields checkbox.
 Constant values will be identified by a gray box and the constant value icon.

 You may also notice a warning reminding you to map the parent field in each container collection.
 Doing so will ensure that nested containers flow to your target collection along with the appropriate hierarchical structure.

-Once we map the Parent field in each collection appropriately, you'll see that the warning disappears:
+Once you map the Parent field in each collection appropriately, you'll see that the warning disappears.

 Container Mirroring is similar to the concept of Artifact Routing (within a Work Item Synchronization), but it has some key differences.